ucdavis-bioinformatics-training/2025-July-Introduction-to-R-for-Bioinformatics/test/embed_day1.md

           </label><br/>`
         );
       }
-&#10;      // add this question and its answers to the output
+      // add this question and its answers to the output output.push(
-      output.push(
         `<div class="question"> ${currentQuestion.question} </div>
         <div class="answers"> ${answers.join('')} </div><br/>`
       );
     }
   );
-&#10;  // finally combine our output list into one string of HTML and put it on the page qc.innerHTML = output.join('');
+  // finally combine our output list into one string of HTML and put it on the page qc.innerHTML = output.join('');
 }
-&#10;function showResults(myq, qc, rc){
+function showResults(myq, qc, rc){
-&#10;  // gather answer containers from our quiz const answerContainers = qc.querySelectorAll('.answers');
+  // gather answer containers from our quiz const answerContainers = qc.querySelectorAll('.answers');
-&#10;  // keep track of user's answers let numCorrect = 0;
+ // keep track of user's answers let numCorrect = 0;
-&#10;  // for each question...
+ // for each question...
   myq.forEach( (currentQuestion, questionNumber) => {
-&#10;    // find selected answer
+   // find selected answer
     const answerContainer = answerContainers[questionNumber];
     const selector = `input[name=question${questionNumber}]:checked`;
     const userAnswer = (answerContainer.querySelector(selector) || {}).value;
-&#10;    // if answer is correct
+   // if answer is correct
     if(userAnswer === currentQuestion.correctAnswer){
       // add to the number of correct answers numCorrect++;
-&#10;      // color the answers green
+     // color the answers green
       answerContainers[questionNumber].style.color = 'lightgreen';
     }
     // if answer is wrong or blank